 DOT Regulations for Car Haulers

-- Car haulers must adhere to the Federal Motor Carrier Safety Administration's (FMCSA) standards for vehicles and drivers.
+• Types of car haulers must adhere to the Federal Motor Carrier Safety Administration's (FMCSA) standards for vehicles and drivers.

-Please continue reading to learn more DOT and FMCSA regulations that affect US car haulers.
-If you have any questions, do not hesitate to contact our organization.
-Visit DOT Regulations.
+Please continue reading to learn more about DOT and FMCSA regulations that affect US car haulers.
+If you have any questions, do not hesitate to

 What Are the Height and Weight DOT Regulations for Car Haulers?

 The maximum width limit is 8.5 feet, the minimum clearance for a vehicle overhang is 4 inches, and the maximum overall length for a vehicle loaded onto a trailer is 50 feet.
-As far as weight goes, the total gross load cannot exceed 80,000 pounds with no single axle carrying more than 20,000 pounds.
-Read here about Starting a Trucking Company Correctly
+As far as weight goes, the total gross load cannot exceed 80,000 pounds, with no single axle carrying more than 20,000 pounds.
+Read here about Starting a Trucking Company Correctly.

 Do Car Haulers Need Insurance?